argonautproject/us-core-patient-data-feed/spec.md

 ## 1. Overview

 The Patient Data Feed is an optional feature for servers implementing US Core.
-It allows clients to receive FHIR Subscription Notifications when changes occur to patient-oriented data.
+It allows clients to receive FHIR Subscription Notifications when events occur related to US Core content.

 > **Note**: This specification does not yet address the standardization of the SubscriptionTopic resource itself.
 Instead, it focuses on standardizing the functionality of the `patient-data-feed` topic and the expectations of Subscription management.
 For more information on future work in this area, see [Section 8.
 Future Work](#8-future-work).